mstier-nflx/bazel-issue-traniant-deps/README.md

 # bazel-issue-ts-typechecking

-To reproduce typechecking error, run ./build-bazel-bar.sh Look at bazel-bin/bar/types/index.d.ts
+To reproduce typechecking issue, run ./build-bazel-bar.sh

+Look at bazel-bin/bar/types/index.d.ts

 Compare to ./build-tsc-bar.sh

 Look at bar/dist/types/index.d.ts

 They produce different index.d.ts files and Bazel is more permissive.